Similar to electric baseboards, hydronic heating systems facilitate zone heating as you can keep different rooms at different temperatures.

 - Geothermal heat pumps

-Hydronic radiators and baseboards will transfer heat in the same way as electric resistant heat sources.
+Hydronic radiators and baseboard heaters will transfer heat in the same way as electric resistant heat sources.
 So for comparison shopping, efficiency of heat generation isn't as much an issue as installation cost and the lifespan of mechanical equipment.
+Worth noting that noisy baseboard heaters can be fixed, whether electric or water heated, so don't let this irritating trait put you off them.

 One advantage to hydronic heating systems is the ability to convert to thermal solar in the future.
 Solar water heating is much less expensive than solar power generation (photovoltaic).